 Accreditation

-We are often asked the question as to why an organization or a community should be interested in seeking “national accreditation” from the National Main Street Center (NMSC).
+We are often asked why an organization or community should be interested in seeking “national accreditation” from Main Street America (MSA).

 NATIONAL ACCREDITATION HAS ALWAYS HAD THE FOLLOWING BENEFITS: